zimolzak/instruct-project-etrigger-sql/advanced/colon.md

 ## Expected Follow-up Criteria

-13. Then Exclude patients with a completed Gastroenterology visit ^32^ WITHIN 60 DAYS AFTER test result date
+13. Then exclude patients with a completed gastroenterology visit ^32^ **within 60 days after** test result date

-14. Then Exclude patients with a Colonoscopy ^23^ performed WITHIN 60 DAYS AFTER test result date
+14. Then exclude patients with a colonoscopy ^23^ performed **within 60 days after** test result date